mrcz8/vetlio/README.md

 ### 7) Login to portal
 1. Navigate to https://org1.vetlio.test/portal/login
 2. Find `client email`  from database for email and for password use `portal`

+## Community & Feedback

+All updates about new features, improvements, and upcoming changes are shared in the [Announcements](../../discussions/categories/announcements) section.

+If you have ideas or suggestions for what you’d like to see next in Vetlio, you can post them in the [Ideas & Feedback](../../discussions/categories/ideas) section.
+Every idea helps shape the direction of Vetlio and shows where the most interest is coming from.

+Vetlio is still in its early stages, and your input is incredibly valuable — feel free to join the discussions, share your thoughts, or comment on ideas from others.

 ## Contributing